Get 80% off your plan for your first 3 months*

 Calculating net worth is straightforward, but small errors can affect accuracy.
 Watch out for these common pitfalls:

-• Skipping regular updates: Net worth is a snapshot in time.
-Recalculate it regularly.
+• Skipping regular updates.
+Net worth is a snapshot in time.
+Recalculate it regularly to stay current.

 Net worth vs. other financial metrics

-Understanding how net worth relates to other financial terms helps you interpret your business's financial statements correctly.
+Understanding how net worth relates to other financial terms helps you interpret your business's financial statements with confidence.

 Net worth vs. equity